 Emotion management is a critical part of preventing sexual abuse for two clear reasons:

-Sexual abuse is more often a factor when a child experienced multiple Adverse Childhood Experiences (ACEs).
-This means that a child who has experienced multiple ACEs may have been sexually abused as one of those adverse experiences.
-On the other hand, it also accounts for a child who experienced multiple ACEs and then sexually abused someone else (either in youth or adulthood).
-As the stability of the home environment increases, the risk of child sexual abuse decreases.
+Sexual abuse is more often a factor when a child experiences multiple Adverse Childhood Experiences (ACEs).
+The key takeaway is that as the stability of the home environment increases, the risk of child sexual abuse decreases.